Superconductivity of repulsive spinless fermions with sublattice potentials

 \emph{Binding energies for few-particle doping. --- } Next, we show our numerical results of pair and larger bound states formation in the dilute doping limit.
-Binding energies can be deduced from the difference of 1-particle doping energy and energy per particle of n-particle doping; the data for the effective model ($D/t=\infty$) are plotted in Fig.~\ref{fig:energyperparticle}.
+Binding energies can be deduced from the difference between one-particle doping energy and energy per particle of n-particle doping; the data for the effective model ($D/t=\infty$) are plotted in Fig.~\ref{fig:energyperparticle}.
 (Our data for $D/t=5,10$ can be found in Ref.~\cite{suppm}.)
 From the data, we can infer that at $D/t=\infty$, there can be a stable dilute pairing phase for the honeycomb lattice with $V/D \lessapprox 1$.
-The pairing phase is not favored for the square lattice with $t'=0$; but it can exist with $t'>0$.
+The pairing phase is not favored for the square lattice with $t'=0$, but it can exist with $t'>0$.
 For $t'=\lambda_{0}$, the condition for pairing phase is $V/D \lessapprox 0.6$.

 We also determine the momenta of the few-particle ground states.
 The momentum of a pair for the square lattice with $t'=\lambda_0$ and the honeycomb lattice, are respectively $(\pi,\pi)$ and $(0,0)$.
 Recall that two valleys of the honeycomb lattice are located at $\pm \bold{K}$ (standard notation~\cite{Castro_Neto_2009}), and those of the square lattice model are located at $(\pi,0)$ or $(0,\pi)$.
-This along with finite pair binding energy results indicates a inter-valley pairing mechanism and explains the absence of it in the case of $t'=0$ with the absence of valleys.
-The two-valley structure provides a mechanism for the formation of the bound state possible for pair and also prohibitive for larger bound states, with the condition that the attraction is sufficient for binding exists only between fermions in different valleys.
-The later condition can be usually met with weak coupling as the intra-valley coupling is less relevant in the dilute doping limit.
+This along with finite pair binding energy results indicates an inter-valley pairing mechanism and explains the absence of it in the case of $t'=0$ with the absence of valleys.
+The two-valley structure allows stable pairing, for which a sufficient attraction between fermions in different valleys exists but no attractions sufficient for larger bound states.
+The latter condition can be usually met with weak coupling as the intra-valley coupling is less relevant in the dilute doping limit.